-The Central Wisconsin Book Festival began in 2017 as an initiative of the Marathon County Public Library in Wausau, WI and takes place annually around the last weekend in September.
-The festival remains under MCPL's umbrella and is organized by about a dozen community volunteers.
+The Central Wisconsin Book Festival began in 2017 as an initiative of the Marathon County Public Library in Wausau, WI and takes place annually around the second half of September.
+The festival remains under MCPL's umbrella and is organized by about a dozen community volunteers, and our 2021 festival also included the participation of the Portage County Public Library in Stevens Point, WI and McMillan Memorial Library in Wisconsin Rapids, WI.

-Our festival is almost entirely grant funded (see our "Partners" page for a list of our supporters), and all events are free to attend!
-As we take precautions in 2020 due to the COVID-19 pandemic, all of this year's events will take place virtually.
+Our festival is almost entirely grant funded (see our "Supporters" page), and all events are free to attend!

-The 2020 festival's core committee of organizers include: Julie Bunczak, Chad Dally, Danielle Hale, Jane Janke Johnson, Elizabeth Lutz, Rob Mentzer, Cheryl Posner, Karyn Powers and Jill Stukenberg.
+The 2021 festival organizers are: Julie Bunczak, Chad Dally, Eddie Glade, Danielle Hale, Jane Janke Johnson, Elizabeth Lutz, Colin McGinnis, Rob Mentzer, Cheryl Posner, Sarah Rudolph and Jill Stukenberg.
+Additional help from MCPL's Ben Krombholz and Dan Richter.

 For more information, please email email@example.com or call 715-261-7235.